Cuesta presents ‘James and the Giant Peach’

 James and the Giant Peach will be both directors’ first time directing in a professional environment.
 “It’s been challenging in its own rewarding ways.
 We’ve both been on stage as actors for years,” Riley said.
 “This is just a fun new perspective to have.”

 The drama department often performs shows for young audiences.
-Over the summer, the drama department used play to bring “Charlotte’s Web” to young audiences.
+In 2019, the drama department used play to bring “Charlotte’s Web” to young audiences.

-Costago described his theater career.
-“For me, it’s been about 12 or 13 years,” Castango said.
+Costango described his theater career.
+“For me, it’s been about 12 or 13 years,” Costango said.
 “I’ve been involved in something every year for the past 13 years.”

 Cuesta’s Drama Department has used teamwork to create and build their sets, costumes and tech decisions.
 Costango elaborated on the organizational efforts behind the production.
-“If you’re thinking about other parts of the program as we’re coming into the show being put on,” Cosango said.
+“If you’re thinking about other parts of the program as we’re coming into the show being put on,” Costango said.
 “The stagecraft classes will start ramping up and have their meetings.
-You have Brian (Alhadeff) over there, the professor, will start planning his stuff out.
+You have Brian (Williams) over there, the professor, will start planning his stuff out.
 You have Ryan (Flores) leading the lighting design class.
 Those classes will start looking at how the lights are going to be, and start moving that forward, so we all just kind of like start to meet.
 We all just start to converge at a certain point.”.

 Cuesta’s nationally acclaimed Drama Department has been planning and rehearsing for the showcase of James and the Giant Peach for a minimum of 15 hours a week since Aug.
 11, with efforts increasing as time approaches the showcase.
 “It’s all about seeing if it can mesh together, finding what works and what doesn’t,” Riley said.
 “I think of it kind of like sculpting.
 By this time, we pretty much have the show.
 We have this amazing show, but we have a little bit too much here, or it’s a little misshapen on one end.
 So it’s about really surgically making it a work of art.”

-Note: Editor’s Note: The original version of this story was altered to correct multiple issues.
-The Cuestonian regrets these errors.